arbor-sim/arbor/doc/cable_cell.rst

 1. *internal concentration*: concentration on interior of the membrane [mM].
 2. *external concentration*: concentration on exterior of the membrane [mM].
 3. *reversal potential*: reversal potential [mV].
-4. *method*:  method for calculating reversal potential.
+4. *reversal potential mechanism*:  method for calculating reversal potential.

-The first three  properties must be set, and the values provided will be initial values for each quantity at the start of the simulation.
+Properties 1, 2 and 3 must be defined, and are used as the initial values for each quantity at the start of the simulation.
+They are specified globally, then specialised at cell and region level.

+The reversal potential of an ion species is calculated by an optional *reversal potential mechanism*.
 If no reversal potential mechanism is specified for an ion species, the initial reversal potential values are maintained for the course of a simulation.
-Otherwise, a provided mechanism does the work, but it is subject to some strict restrictions.
+Otherwise, the mechanism does the work, but it is subject to some strict restrictions.
-A reversal potential mechanism described in NMODL:
+Specifically, a reversal potential mechanism described in NMODL:

 * May not maintain any STATE variables.
 * Can only write to the "eX" value associated with an ion.
-* Can not given as a POINT mechanism.
+* Can not be a POINT mechanism.

 Essentially, reversal potential mechanisms must be pure functions of cellular and ionic state.